 Pro Tips

-- If you’re looking for a healthier option, you can try baking the fritters instead of frying them.
+• If you prefer an alternative to frying, you can try baking the fritters for a different texture and preparation style.
 Simply drop spoonfuls of batter onto a parchment paper-lined baking sheet and bake at 375°F (190°C) for about 15-20 minutes, or until golden brown.

 Whether you’re enjoying these easy homemade apple fritters with a hot cup of coffee or a scoop of vanilla ice cream, they’re sure to become your new favorite dessert!